nathanreyes/vue-screen-utils/README.md

 1. Import and use the `useScreens` function within parent components that will provide a `$screens` object to nested components.
 Pass a config object that maps custom screen size keys to media query values.

+Note: The configuration object should order the keys from smallest size to largest.

 ```html
 <!--Parent.vue-->
 <script setup>